Above the Canopy

 Nicola Coady's passion for texture with clay has taken her on a journey spanning 30 years.
 Working with stoneware or porcelain, she utilises throwing, coiling and slab work to create her forms.

 Nicole's practice is centred around a sense of time and place, especially the contemporary plant world around us in Sydney.
-She is trying to use traditional techniques from basketry while embracing our current range of domestic, native and non-native plants – those that don’t feature in other places or times.
+She uses traditional techniques from basketry while embracing our current range of domestic, native and non-native plants – those that don’t feature in other places or times.

 Outer Island’s mission is to bring awareness to the magic of this world by creating products that focus on native plants, animals and habitats.